harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 >Remember, when you define something in a header file, you should use include guards (`#ifndef`, `#define`, `#endif`) or `#pragma once` to prevent multiple inclusion of the same header file, which could lead to redefinition errors.

 ### Using standard library header files
-- `std::cout` has been forward declared in the `iostream` header file.
+- `std::cout` has been forward declared in the `iostream` header file, and defined somewhere else depending on the compiler being used.
 -